This post may contain affiliate links which won’t change your price but will share some commission.

 - Sugar: I get asked a lot why there is sugar in this recipe.
 It’s such a small amount that it is hardly noticeable, and you can leave it out if you want and the recipe will still taste good, but it balances all of the flavors.

-How to make homemade hamburger helper
+How do you make hamburger helper from scratch?

 Making homemade hamburger helper is super easy.
 You start by browning ground beef in a large skillet over medium-high heat.
 Just break up the meat so it cooks evenly and drain any extra fat that cooks off.